IBMDeveloperUK/Machine-Learning-with-Minishift/README.md

 After that, with `model.add(MaxPooling2D(pool_size=(2, 2)))`, we create a pooling layer, which is akin to downsampling the results of the two previous layers so that only the most prevalent features pass through to the next layer.

 Our next layer is a "dropout" layer.
 This layer of neurons will randomly ignore input as the network is trained.
-This encourages the network to be more robust, by depending on a variety of connections between the next and previous layers, rather than relying on a we, heavily weighted connections which could possibly have too much of a say in the ultimate classifcation of the image.
+This encourages the network to be more robust, by depending on a variety of connections between the next and previous layers, rather than relying on a few, heavily weighted connections which could possibly have too much of a say in the ultimate classifcation of the image.

-Next, we flatten the input the input from our dropout layer with `model.add(Flatten())` into a 1-Dimensional array.
+Next, we flatten the input from our dropout layer with `model.add(Flatten())` into a 1-Dimensional array.
 Up until this point, our data has maintained the original shape, albeit modified, from when we passed it through to our network.

 The next layer, `model.add(Dense(128, activation='relu'))` a densely connected layer of neurons with a ReLu activation function serves to act as filter for neurons that have haven't received enough input to be activated.
-ReLu is a permissive activation function, so strong, and medium strength activations will be allowed to pass through and activate neurons in the next layer of our network, whereas weak activations will not.
+ReLu is a permissive activation function.
+Strong and medium strength activations will be allowed to pass through and activate neurons in the next layer of our network whereas weak activations will not.

 Finally, we have two more layers of neurons.
 Another dropout layer, and another Densely connected layer.
 The final layer has the same number of outputs as the number of classes that we wish to categorise our images as.
-Each neuron corresponds to a label for each class, whichever neuron has the highest activation value will be the classification assigned to the image passed through to the network for training / prediction.
+Each neuron corresponds to a label for each class.
+Whichever neuron has the highest activation value will be the classification assigned to the image passed through to the network for training / prediction.

 ### Compiling our model and training